jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 Successfully created/updated stack - chkp-jayden-dev-serverless-app in None

 Your serverless application has been deployed.
+Observe that there is "out.yml" now which was basically an output file of SAM package command used in the sam_deploy.sh script.
 ```

 Now that your cloudformation stack has been deployed, you also have a Lambda function which we will protect in this tutorial.
 (You can check out and test the Lambda function on AWS web console.)